Ontario Public Drug Programs

 EAP requests are only considered for a drug or indication which has been approved for funding by the Executive Officer.
 For manufacturer-initiated reviews, each complete submission undergoes a rigorous review by the CED.
 The CED then makes recommendations to the Executive Officer as to whether a drug product should be listed as a Formulary benefit or designated as an interchangeable drug product (for generic drugs).
 The CED also makes recommendations as to whether or not drug products should be available through EAP, and may develop clinical criteria.
 Please note, the EAP does not consider funding for non-drug products which includes diabetic test strips, medical or assistive devices, natural health products, or nutritional products.
 Please refer to the ODB formulary for nutritional products and diabetic test strips that are covered on the ODB Program.

 The Executive Officer may also request that the CED perform a review and provide a recommendation for a drug or indication in the absence of a manufacturer submission for the purposes of consideration under EAP.
-Normally, this occurs for indications which have not been approved by Health Canada (i.e., off-label indications).
-For Health Canada approved indications, the onus is on the manufacturer to submit information to the Ontario Public Drug Programs to request a product review.

 Following the CED's review, the Executive Officer makes the final decision regarding the reimbursement of the product.